Recurring Sorrows - Poem by Pijush Biswas

 At the edge of the sea of hope

-I'm standing lonely
+I'm standing alone,

 Bearing all gloom in mind.

 All happy moments of love are sunk

-Into the deep sea of despair
+Thoroughly, into the deep sea of despair;

-When I shed tear, a drop
+When I shed drops of tear

 When I'm sitting beside window-pane

 It seems, all pearls of the garland of old love

 When I watch them kissing

-When I realise that their love is not tiny
+When I realise that their love is not tiny,

-When I see their love, being full of fragrance of butter
+Being full of fragrance of butter

-At a repose beside window-pane.
+At a repose beside window-pane - -

-Will I be able to collect those pearls of the garland of love?
+Will I be able to collect those pearls of the garland of love!

-Only the thousand recurring questions around my mind
+Only thousand recurring questions surround my mind,

 Comments about Recurring Sorrows by Pijush Biswas